-- Healthy fats: Avocados, olive oil, coconut oil, unsweetened coconut, etc.
+- Healthy fats: avocados, olive oil, unsweetened coconut, etc.

 If supplementing your plant-based diet with animal products, choose quality products from grocery stores or, better yet, purchase them from local farms.

-Summary A healthy, WFPB diet should focus on plant foods like vegetables, fruits, whole grains, legumes, nuts and seeds.
+A healthy, WFPB diet should focus on plant foods like vegetables, fruits, whole grains, legumes, nuts, and seeds.
 If animal products are eaten, they should be eaten in smaller quantities compared to plant foods.

 The WFPB diet is a way of eating that focuses on consuming foods in their most natural form.
 This means that heavily processed foods are excluded.